On Feb. 14, Western Wayne student Ariel Hoherchak hosted the “One Love: Valentine's Day Dinner Buffet” at the Waymart Hotel.

 The other part of Hoherchak's senior project will be an Out of the Darkness community walk, organized through the American Foundation of Suicide Prevention (AFSP) and a speaker from the AFSP who will talk to students about depression and suicide.

-Page 2 of 2 - The walk will take place this fall.
+The walk will take place this fall.
 Proceeds from the walk will go to AFSP.
 Further details to follow.